MarcL/marclittlemore.com/pages/landingpages/javascript-testing-beginners-course.md

 * A simpler way to configure your test setup.
 * How to automate your tests for continuous integration.
 Some ideas for better JavaScript testing to help you to level-up your skills.

+## How you'll get the lessons

+I want to make it as easy as possible for you to learn about JavaScript testing.
+I also appreciate that everybody learns differently.
+Here's what you'll receive from me:

+* **Daily lessons delivered by email.**
+* **Step-by-step instructions.** Each lesson will explain any dependencies you need to install (there aren't many!) and give you the exact steps to follow.
+* **Complete code examples.** The lesson will show you all of the code you need to include and any command line instructions to run the tests.
+* **A link to download the code sample.** I'll include a link to a zip file containing all of the code and tests for each lesson.
+* **A GitHub repository link.** If you'd prefer to clone or fork a git repository, I'll include a link to it on GitHub.
+I'll tag each lesson so you can checkout the right commit if you know how to do that.
+* **Videos for visual learners.** You may be someone who prefers a more visual learning experience.
+Don't worry, I haven't forgotten you!
+I'm going to record each lesson as a screencast and upload it to YouTube.
+You will see exactly what I'm typing and I'll talk you through the example and any reasons for my thinking.
+These videos for each lesson will also contain a more detailed explanation of each concept so they're worth watching even if you prefer to read the text.